Dustyroom/flat-kit-doc/index.md

 More on this is covered in [Outline Image Effect](index.md#42-outline-image-effect) chapter.
 But here's one thing you can try without using 3d editor software.
 Among the other parameters of the import settings of the model, there is a section where is it possible to change the angle detection threshold for normals.
 It may come handy in adding or removing some of the outlines where they wouldn't appear normally.
 Also, slight adjustments to these parameters may resolve some of the visual issues.
 If you have gaps in the outline, for instance, try tweaking these controls (but remember to backup the project first, it's always a good idea to backup things.
 In fact, if you are working on something, do it now).

 ![Import settings of the model](FlatKit_Manual_Images/mesh-import-settings.png)
-> Import settings of the model has a section for manipulationg the normals, which is useful for the _Stylized Surface with Outline_ shader as well as for _Outline_ global effect.
+> Import settings of the model has a section for manipulating the normals, which is useful for the _Stylized Surface with Outline_ shader as well as for _Outline_ global effect.

 ## 3.4.
 ‘Gradient Skybox’ Shader